-If X arise as a crepant resolution of a singularity, then it also admits a noncommutative crepant resolution [37].
+If X arises as a crepant resolution of a singularity, then it also admits a noncommutative crepant resolution [41].
 Crepant resolutions and noncommutative crepant resolutions are derived equivalent.
-The noncommutative resolution is a certain algebra A for which $D^b(\operatorname{coh}(X)) = D^b(A - \operatorname{mod})$.
-The equivalence is induced by the functor $\operatorname{Hom}^{\bullet}(\mathcal{F}, -)$ where \mathcal{F} is a tilting sheaf \mathcal{F} (a generator with $\operatorname{Hom}^{\bullet}(\mathcal{F}, \mathcal{F}[i]) = 0$ for i > 0).
+The noncommutative resolution is a certain algebra A for which $D^b(coh(X)) = D^b(A - mod)$.